cherryiyare-netizen/one-work/README.md

-#.
-Kosy Home
+# Kozy Home
-A home just for you!
+This is a website for Kosy Estates A home for You!
+Welcome!